IvanKuchin/ftd-acl-optimizer/README.md

 ## Cisco solution

 CDO (Cisco Defense Orchestrator) can analyze policy and produce report.
-Integrate FNC with CDO then navigate to [Policy insight](https://docs.defenseorchestrator.com/?cid=manage_ftd#!t-policy-insights-.html)
+Integrate FMC with CDO then navigate to [Policy insight](https://docs.defenseorchestrator.com/?cid=manage_ftd#!t-policy-insights-.html)

 If you don't have access to either of these products - keep reading.